huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 Awesome you have succesfully trained a XLSR-Wav2Vec2 model 😎.
 Now you can jump to the secttion ["How to upload my trained checkpoint"](#how-to-upload-my-trained-checkpoint)

-### How to upload my trained checkpoint
+### Local machine

-To upload your trained checkpoint
+## How to upload my trained checkpoint

-Next, make sure to follow the instructions [here](https://huggingface.co/transformers/model_sharing.html) on how create a model repository on the 🤗 model hub
+To upload your trained checkpoint, make sure to follow the instructions [here](https://huggingface.co/transformers/model_sharing.html) on how create a model repository on the 🤗 model hub .

 Having created your model repository on the hub, you should clone it locally.

-Then and add all the following files that fully define a XLSR-Wav2Vec2 checkpoint into the repository:
+Then and add all the following files that fully define a XLSR-Wav2Vec2 checkpoint into the repository, which consists of:

 - `preprocessor_config.json`
 - `special_tokens_map.json`